pywbem/pywbem/docs/intro.rst

   - The ``CORRELATOR`` element introduced in :term:`DSP0201` version 2.4
     is not supported by pywbem.

+  - The pywbem MOF compiler does not support the "EmbeddedObject" qualifier with a class definition.

   Notes:

   - The CIM-XML representation as defined in :term:`DSP0201` supports CIM